FAQs for "Adding a Risk Management Report"

 23. How do I document the results of the risk management process?

-• Document the results by updating the report with the final outcomes of the mitigation efforts, including any residual risks and the effectiveness of the strategies implemented.
-This information is crucial for future audits and continuous improvement.
+A: Update the report with final outcomes, residual risks, and effectiveness of mitigation strategies for audits and continuous improvement.

 24. How do I ensure continuous improvement in the risk management process?